TritonDataCenter/sdc-cloudapi/README.md

 # Image management

-If you want to test image management using COAL, the faster approach is to run the following from the global zone:
+If you want to test image management using COAL, the faster approach is to run the aforementioned coal-setup.sh script from the global zone.
+Among others, local image management setup will be completed.

-    /zones/`sdc-vmname imgapi`/root/opt/smartdc/imgapi/bin/coal-setup-dc-for-image-mgmt